wombleton/gitlaw-nz/acts/M/Medicines Act 1981.md

     *   (b) any medical advertisement relating to any description of medicines or any kind of medical devices in respect of which an exemption granted under or by virtue of this Act from the material provisions of any such regulations is for the time being in force.

-    (5) Every person commits an offence and is liable to a fine not exceeding $1,000 who contravenes subsection (1).
+    (5) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who contravenes subsection (1).

     Compare: 1969 No 7 s 9

+    Section 59(5): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 60 Exemption for certain advertisements